How to choose an optimal site for your business

 FACILITIES: The input is a point file with a facility type defining if it’s a candidate, required, competitor, or chosen site.
 Where are existing facilities located?
 Or where can candidate facilities be placed?
 If candidate facilities are everywhere, then you can run the fishnet tool to create evenly-spaced points in your area of interest.

 NETWORK DATA SET: Input is a road network with connectivity rules.
 What is the current road network?
 To get the network toolbar enabled, you need a road network data set part of a geodatabase.
 Check out this services area tutorial to learn how to make one.

 Turn on your Network Analyst extension.
 Add your road network data set.
 In the Network Analyst toolbar, click Network Analyst > New Location Allocation.

 Load your demand points and facilities.
 Choose the type of problem in the advanced setting drop-down.
 From here, all you need to do is solve

 One of the most powerful features is how you can solve different types of location-allocation problems.

-- Maximize Coverage is good for fire hall problems because facilities are chosen based on greatest demand within an impedance cut-off
+MAXIMIZE COVERAGE: Good for fire hall problems because facilities are chosen based on the greatest demand within an impedance cut-off.

-- Market Share takes into account competing facilities using gravity models to determine proportion the percentage of demand at each candidate facility.
+MARKET SHARE: This takes into account competing facilities using gravity models to determine the proportion of demand at each candidate facility.

 Given existing facilities, location-allocation helps business owners decide where the optimal location should be.

-You can even add competing stores to target market share.
+You can even add competing stores to the target market share.

 If you were to use one tool to decide the optimal location for a successful business, it would be the location-allocation tool in ArcGIS.